drbean/curriculum/pages/homepage/html/fortunes.md

 think they ought to say.--Leonard Bloomfield, quoted by Virginia McDavid
 %
+You can almost live on bread alone.
+%
+Man can live on bread (sandwiches) alone.
+Until marriage.
+%
+Why I am not a vegetarian--
+Biology trumps ideology.
+--Dr Bean
+%
+Why I am a vegetarian: I have no problem with dogs eating meat, but the idea of a meat-eating monkey is unacceptable. --Dr Bean
+%
+Why I am a vegetarian: I have no problem with dogs eating meat, but I cannot accept the idea of monkeys eating meat. --Dr Bean
+%
 The spirit is willing, but the flesh has its own program.
 %